Kapelianovych/fluss-core/README.md

 ## @fluss/core's advantages

-- TypeScript included

-TypeScript definitions are included in the library.
+- TypeScript included out the box
 - Small size
 - Separated modules.
 You can import only needed functions into your code.

 ## Install